openaps/AndroidAPSdocs/docs/EN/Configuration/MedtrumNano.md

 ## Setup

-CAUTION: When activating a patch with AAPS you **MUST** disable all other devices that can talk to the Medtrum pump base. e.g. active PDM and Medtrum app.
-Make sure you have your pump base and pump base SN ready for activation of a new patch.
+CAUTION: When activating a patch with AAPS you **MUST** disable all other devices that can talk to the Medtrum pumpbase. e.g. active PDM and Medtrum app.
+Make sure you have your pumpbase and pumpbase SN ready for activation of a new patch.

 ### Step 1: Select Medtrum pump